Table of Contents

 - Sleep in a bedroom by yourself.
 Air out the room often so the bacteria don’t stay in the room.

-- Don’t go back to work or school until your doctor says it’s okay.
+- Stay home from work or school until your doctor says it’s okay to return.

 Questions to ask your doctor

 - How common is tuberculosis in the United States?